IDU-CVLab/COV19D_3rd/README.md

 * Kindly inform the organization owner if you wish to obtain the pretrained models in this study.
 *
 # Web-apps
-Web-apps were deployed using streamlit (you may need to wait for the application to start):
+Web-apps were deployed using streamlit (you may need to wait for the application to start.
+Please refresh the page if it takes long to start the application):
 &nbsp; - from a single 2D grayscale medical slice [here](https://kenanmorani-covid-19deployment-pipeline-app-82q4v6.streamlit.app/)
 &nbsp; - from a full CT scan image [here](https://kenanmorani-covid-19deployment-patient-level-predictions-d37izn.streamlit.app/)